splunk/observability-workshop/content/en/other/tko/session-5/docs/check-new-navigator.md

 Note, you can walk back-up in the stack by clicking on the Pod, Node, Cluster and Service links *marked with a green line*.

 {{% notice title="Note" style="info" %}}
-Most level in the `Breadcrumbs` provide `Related Content` for logs.
+Most dashboards you select, via in the `Breadcrumbs` or direct,  provide `Related Content`.
-See if they appear at the bottom of the page when switching between levels in the breadcrumbs.
+Check if they appear at the bottom of the page when switching between levels in the breadcrumbs.

 **Tip:** You may need to refresh the screen a few time to refresh the log search data in the background.
 {{% /notice %}}